rbuj/FreeRouting/README.md

 For optional parameters of the Freerouting outfile check the usage of the variable p_args in the source file gui/MainApplication.java.

-Here are some instructions how to run the Freerouting project from a Terminal.
+Here are some instructions how to build the Freerouting project from a Terminal.
 ==================================================================================

 1) Go to the Java SE download web page of Oracle to download and install JDK & JRE 8. https://www.java.com/en/download/